-Murray Gold is a television and film composer currently best known as the in-house music maestro of the revived series of Doctor Who
+Murray Gold is a television and film composer currently best known as the in-house music maestro of the revived Doctor Who

 .
 He has also provided soundtracks for Shameless

 , and has worked with composer/conductor Ben Foster as well as co-composer Stu Kennedy on Torchwood

 .
 His film scores include I Want Candy

 .This page has unmarked Doctor Who and Torchwood spoilers.

 - Associated Composer: Has provided several scores for writer/producer Russell T Davies, including Queer as Folk, Casanova, and of course, Doctor Who.
 He hung around on the latter when Steven Moffat took the reigns, however.

 - Bootstrapped Theme: Several, despite the popularity of the Doctor Who theme tune.
 "All the Strange, Strange Creatures" was used in endless promotional material after receiving its first airing during the Series Three trailer.